-Making the decision to place your parent or loved one in the hands of an nursing home or assisted care facility can be an extremely difficult decision.
+Making the decision to place your parent or loved one in the hands of a nursing home or assisted care facility can be an extremely difficult decision.
 In wanting the best for your loved one, you chose a nursing home with the expectation that they would provide proper care.
-Mike Schafer is “The Lawyer Who Wrote the Book” on personal injury in Louisville, KY.
+Mike Schafer is “The Lawyer Who Wrote the Book” on nursing home abuse and neglect in Louisville, KY.
 If you or a loved one has been the victim of nursing home abuse or elder abuse, you may have questions.
 Mike Schafer, Bryan Meader, and The Schafer Law Office have the answers.
-Contact the Louisville nursing home abuse lawyers at The Schafer Law Office for helpful insight into your elder abuse case.
+Contact the Louisville nursing home abuse lawyers at The Schafer Law Office for helpful insight into your Kentucky elder abuse case.

 Facts about nursing facilities:

-- Around 1 in 10 Americans age 60+ have been a victim to some form of elder abuse.
+- Around 1 in 10 Americans age 60+ have been a victim of some form of elder abuse.

 - It is estimated that nearly 5 million elders are abused each year.